 All too often in water management, short-term gains for the few are prioritised above long-term benefits for the many.
-Draws on research exploring the realities facing people for whom water insecurity is a daily threat in Burkina Faso and Ethiopia.
+Draws on research into the realities facing people for whom water insecurity is a daily threat in Burkina Faso and Ethiopia.

 Pastoralists are farmers who raise livestock, and move their herds in search of fresh pasture and water supplies.
 There are 12 million in Ethiopia and they are often in extreme poverty.
 Unfortunately the pastures they use are disputed and they often come into conflict with other land users.
 The changing climate is altering resource availability and this can make the conflicts worse.
 The government is trying to persuade them to diversify their farming activities and grow arable crops as well.